JakeSteam/blog-personal/_drafts/2025-04-10-android-games-apr-25.md

 Definitely worth a look, to at least check if the core gameplay loop is something you enjoy.

+Update: Despite my lukewarm review, I'm still playing!
+I've done 4-5 playthroughs now, and whilst the gameplay hasn't changed or evolved, I should mention that as you prestige you'll unlock new planets.
+So far I've unlocked two boss fights with pets as rewards, and I'm probably going to keep playing.

 ### Monetisation

 There are a few monetisation methods, luckily all of them are optional (and none feel too overpowered).